IMLAC

-IMLAC Corporation was an American electronics company in Needham, Massachusetts, that manufactured graphical display systems, mainly, the PDS-1 and PDS-4, in the 1970s.
+IMLAC Corporation was an American electronics company in Needham, Massachusetts, that manufactured graphical display systems, mainly the PDS-1 and PDS-4, in the late 1960s and 1970s.

-The PDS-1 debuted in 1970.
-It was the first low-cost commercial realization of Ivan Sutherland's Sketchpad system of a highly interactive computer graphics display with motion.
-Selling for $8,300 before options, its price was equivalent to the cost of four Volkswagen Beetles.
+The PDS-1 debuted in late 1969 at that year's Fall Joint Computer Conference.
+It was the first low-cost commercial realization of a highly interactive computer graphics display with motion.
+The PDS-1's initial selling price was $9450 for single units, and down to $6545 per unit in larger quantities.
 The PDS-1 was functionally similar to the much bigger IBM 2250, which cost 30 times more.
 It was a significant step forward towards computer workstations and modern displays.

 The PDS-1 consisted of a CRT monitor, keyboard, light pen, and a control panel on a small desk with most electronic logic in the desk pedestal.
-The electronics included a simple 16-bit minicomputer, and 8-16 kilobytes of magnetic-core memory, and a display processor for driving CRT beam movements.
+The electronics included a simple 16-bit minicomputer, 8-16 kilobytes of magnetic-core memory, and a display processor for driving CRT beam movements.
+By 1971 a mouse for the PDS-1 was available.

-IMLAC is not an acronym, but is the name of a poet philosopher from Samuel Johnson's novel, The History of Rasselas, Prince of Abissinia.
+IMLAC is not an acronym, but is the name of a poet-philosopher from Samuel Johnson's novel, The History of Rasselas, Prince of Abissinia.